Wuwenchie/AI_Voice_Agent/README.md

 ### Install the library above using below command
     pip install torch google.generativeai gtts transformers
 ### Record your prompt
-If you just wnat ot test the code, you can use the example .mp3 file and skip this step
+If you just wnat to test the code, you can use the example .mp3 file and skip this step

     python recorder.py
 ### Run the code using below command